M66B/FairEmail/FAQ.md

 Moving a message from another email client will not result in reclassification because IMAP does not support 'moved' notifications.

 Classification is optimized to use as little resources as possible, but will inevitably use some extra battery power.

+You can delete all classification data by turning classification three times off.

 Automatic message classification is a pro feature, except for the spam folder.